You are here

 - indicates where the risk to the quality of care provided is greatest

 - monitors change over time for each of the measures

 - points to services where the quality may be improving

 The data we look at

 The data we analyse is about things that indicate whether the care people are receiving is safe, effective, caring, responsive to their needs and well-led.
 This includes waiting times, mortality rates and feedback from staff and people who use services.

 We look at different data in different sectors.

 What it tells us

-While our indicators raise questions about the quality and safety of care, we don't use them on their own to make judgements.
+Insight identifies issues about the quality and safety of care, but we don't use this on its own to make judgements.
 We can only reach judgements about the quality of care after we've carried out an inspection.

 - Last updated: